-For example, tomatoes contain lycopene, a powerful antioxidant that has been associated with a decreased risk of prostate cancer.
+One example is tomatoes, which contain lycopene, a powerful antioxidant.
 Watermelon, guava, and pink grapefruit also contain small amounts of lycopene.
 Because your body can absorb the lycopene in cooked tomatoes more easily, tomato sauce or stewed tomatoes are good sources.
 Most of the lycopene is located in the bright red skin, so do not peel your tomatoes.
-If you do not eat many cooked tomatoes, nutritional supplements with a whole tomato extract (such as Lyc-O-Mato®) are available.

-Another example is cruciferous vegetables (such as broccoli, Brussels sprouts, cauliflower, cabbage, collard greens, and kale), which have been linked to a lower risk of many different cancers.
-This vegetable family is rich in sulfur-containing compounds.
-Broccoli, in particular, is rich in sulforaphane, which may potentially reduce the risk or slow down the growth of prostate cancer.
+Another example is cruciferous vegetables (such as broccoli, Brussels sprouts, cauliflower, cabbage, collard greens, and kale).
+This vegetable family is rich in sulfur-containing compounds that promote prostate and overall health.

 2. Eat more legumes (beans, peas, and lentils) and whole grains.

 Legumes are high in folate, potassium, iron, magnesium, and fiber.
 They are quite versatile and you can add them to stews, casseroles, soups, and salads.
 You can also eat legumes as a side dish with your favorite herbs and spices.